Advances in Scriptwriting: Online

 RADA has been offering Advances in Scriptwriting annually for over 20 years.

 The course provides original approaches to essential techniques such as making a scene, subtext, use of time/place, and structure.
 There is a high level of imaginative but accessible class exercises, but minimal homework.

 The course is run by Paul Sirrett.
 Paul is a freelance Dramaturg.
 He was Soho Theatre’s Literary Manager, 1994-2001; the Royal Shakespeare Company’s Dramaturg, 2001-2005; Associate Dramaturg of the Ambassador’s Theatre Group from 2012-2018.
 He currently works as a script consultant for Trafalgar Entertainment.

-Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent (very specifically requesting to be sent a copy of their next script) plus a copy of the script.
+- Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent, plus a copy of the script.

 Paul Sirett’s credits